OpenDSA/OpenDSA/RST/en/CS3slides/VTIntro.rst

 * Look at Canvas, check out the various links
 * Look at Piazza site, make sure you are enrolled there
-* Look at Project 1 spec: We will discuss next time
+* Look at Project 1 spec.
+Start setting up Eclipse.
-* Do Chapter 1 exercises in OpenDSA by 11:00pm Friday (in 3 days)
+* Do Chapter 1 exercises in OpenDSA by 11:00pm Friday